Kristiania Elektriske Sporvei: Later operations

-Numbered services were introduced in 1909.
-KES was the first of the two tramways to introduce numbered lines and secured the lowest digits.
-The Briskeby Line was numbered 1, the Frogner Line 2 and the Skøyen Line 3.
-The increased rolling stock allowed most services to run every five minutes from 1910.
-KES and KSS reached an agreement in 1912 to coordinate their services better.
+In 1909 when KES introduced numbered routes, being the first of the two companies to do so, secured them the lowest digits.
+The Briskeby Line was Line 1, the Frogner Line 2 and the Skøyen Line 3.
+From 1910 the increased rolling stock allowed most routes to reduce headway to five minutes.
+KES and KSS reached an agreement in 1912 to better coordinate their services.
 This first materialized in a connecting line in Hegdehaugsveien, which allowed trams to run from Stortorvet via the Ullevål Hageby Line to Majorstuen.
 At Skillebekk a connection was built through Munkedamsveien, allowing the Vestbanen Line access to the Skøyen Line.
-In conjunction with the 1914 Jubilee Exhibition at Frogner, the Frogner Line was extended along Kirkeveien to Majorstuen on 15 May 1914.
+In conjunction with the 1914 Jubilee Exhibition at Frogner, the Frogner Line was opened along Kirkeveien to Majorstuen on 15 May 1914.
 In September a new depot opened at Majorstuen, with place for 75 vehicles—the largest in Scandinavia.

 The third connection opened in 1915, linking Jernbanetorget to the Kampen Line and the Vålerenga Line through a connection along Vognmannsgata, Brugata and Vaterland Bridge.
 By 1915 the street tram network consisted of thirteen services, of which two were operated by KES and six were joint operations.
 All services via Homansbyen and Frogner to Majorstuen were joint services.
 The joint services were operated the relative number of trams in proportion of the ownership of trackage along the line and where each company simply kept the revenue it created on their services.
 The first women conductors were hired in 1916.
 Ten older Class A trams were rebuilt with larger wheelbase and bodies in 1918 and 1919, supplemented by 37 new motor trams and 56 new trailers.